What is financial liquidity?

 Cash is the most liquid asset, followed by cash equivalents such as Treasury bills, Treasury notes and certificates of deposit (CDs) with a maturity of three months or less.
 A CD with a longer timeline than three months can still be considered liquid if you’re willing to pay the penalty to access the funds before the maturity date.
 Other assets considered liquid are checking accounts, savings accounts, money market accounts and cash management accounts.

 What about your brokerage account?
-Well, marketable securities such as stocks, bonds, ETFs and mutual funds are typically considered liquid because they can be sold or traded quickly.
+Well, marketable securities such as stocks, bonds, ETFs and mutual funds are typically considered liquid because they can often be sold or traded quickly.
 That said, securities are considered less liquid than actual cash as sometimes it takes three to five days for a trade to settle and for the cash proceeds to hit your account.
+Securities markets can be volatile and you may not be able to sell at the price you want, when you want.

 Examples of less-liquid assets

-The least liquid assets typically have the most value and the longest time to sell.
+The least liquid assets typically take the longest time to sell.
 Houses, land and other real estate fall into this category of assets.
 You can turn these investments into cash, but the process can take months or years and usually involves a number of other costs such as realtor commissions and closing costs.

 How to measure financial liquidity

 Current ratio: Also known as the capital ratio, the current ratio is calculated by dividing its current assets by its current liabilities — two figures found on a company’s balance sheet.
 If the ratio is one, the company can cover its liabilities exactly.
-Anything under one means the company’s liabilities exceed its assets.
-Here’s the formula:
+Anything under one means the company’s current liabilities exceed its current assets.

 Current ratio = Current assets / Current liabilities